untitaker/quickenv/README.md

 eval "$(quickenv vars)"
 set +o allexport

-# Or alternatively, substitute your shell with one where quickenv is loaded
+# Or alternatively, substitute your shell with one where your .envrc is loaded
 exec quickenv exec $SHELL

 # Or shim 'bash', so that when you open a subshell, the virtualenv is activated.